ewlin/shakespeare_production_data/README.md

 > Game of Thrones
 > Marvel (Avengers, X Men)
 > TV shows

+#### PARAMETERS TO INCLUDE IN ENCODING:
+* Age of actor
+* Ethnicity/Race of actor
+* Production in language other than English
+* Filter by the big production companies and series (e.g. RSC, Shakespeare in the Park)
+* Theatre capacity

 # Rewrite README to discuss purposes of various files